Data Forest quickstart

 Set proxy in the Chrome browser on Windows

-The following describes how to set up a proxy in the Chrome browser on Windows OS.
+To set up a proxy in the Chrome browser on Windows, follow these steps:

-1. From the NAVER Cloud Platform console, click the Services > Big Data & Analytics > Data Forest > Apps menu in order.
+1. In the VPC environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Big Data & Analytics > Data Forest > Data Forest >Apps in order.

 2. Click the Hue app to open the Details area.